cs4241-c25/final-project-dijkstra-s-disciples/README.md

 - Tournament Creation
   - Updating the database
   - Schema
+- Created MongoDB Server
-- Created MongoDB server and implemented code for communications
+  - Implemented code for communications
+- Past Tournaments Feature
-- Past Tournaments feature to track history of completed tournaments
+  - Track history of Completed Tournaments
+- Registered Players Feature
-- Registered Players feature to track players who have participating in past and ongoing tournaments
+  - Track players who have participating in past and ongoing tournaments
 - 404 Page Minigame (Cue Ball Chase)
-- Bracket Access control for different types of users
+- Bracket Access Control for Different Types of Users
 - Created draft of README
-- Deployed onto Glitch and handled bugs with node.js and vite build
+- Deployed onto Glitch
+  - Handled bugs with node.js and vite build
   - Fixed nodemailer bug with emails for tournament creation and starting
 - Bug Fixes

-**Danial Zhang:**
+**Daniel Zhang:**
 - Authentication through Google
   - Automatically registering new people into the database as players
   - Creating method to retrieve user information